The Main Building

 Admiral Cowan Hall

-During his stay at the BALTDEFCOL, the honoured guest had an opportunity to visit Admiral Cowan-Hall, a lecture room at the BALTDEFCOL named after Brigadier Cowan’s great-uncle Admiral Sir Walter Cowan who commanded the British naval squadron in Estonian waters during the Estonian War of Independence in 1918-1920.
+Admiral Cowan-Hall is a distinguished lecture room at the Baltic Defence College (BALTDEFCOL), named in honour of Admiral Sir Walter Cowan.
+Admiral Cowan commanded the British naval squadron in Estonian waters during the Estonian War of Independence (1918–1920), playing a pivotal role in supporting Estonia’s fight for sovereignty.
+T

 City of Tartu Room